Welcome to the Internet Fitpro Ltd privacy notice.

 (c) search information providers.

-• Contact, Financial and Transaction Data from providers of technical, payment and delivery services such as Stripe based outside the EU.
+• Contact, Financial and Transaction Data from providers of technical, payment and delivery services [such as [NAME] based [inside OR outside] the EU].

 • Identity and Contact Data from data brokers or aggregators.

-• Identity and Contact Data from publicly available sources.
+• Identity and Contact Data from publicly availably sources.

 4. How we use your personal data